K23K-dev/K23K-dev/README.md

 # Hi, I’m Kevin

 👋 Hello there!
-I'm Kevin, a software engineer with a passion for crafting robust solutions and embracing emerging technologies.
+I'm Kevin, an aspiring software engineer currently studying at Georgia Tech.
 I've delved into a diverse array of technologies including JavaScript, React, TypeScript, PostgresSQL, and Python.

 Stay tuned for updates on my latest projects and contributions!